wilsonmar/Salesforce/README.md

 ## <a name="LaborDemand"> Labor Demand</a>
+Here is why you want to spend time on this.

 Strong and growing.
-  * Growth rate 35% year-over-year
+  * Salesforce Growth rate 35% year-over-year
+  * Salesforce is not cheap: thousands of dollars per month
   * Salesforce has not been profitable, but its market value (stock price x shares) is $48 billion dollars.
   * Microsoft's $50 billion offer was rejected.
   * The prediction is for a buyout from Oracle, where Salesforce CEO Benoitt had worked.